-Since late May 2020, there have been ongoing widespread protests and demonstrations occurring around the United States.
-Some protests have resulted in violence and/or looting.
-Even protests which are intended to be peaceful can become violent.
+Political rallies or protests are anticipated in Washington DC and other state capitals in the lead up and on the day of the inauguration on 20 January 2021.
 A strong police and/or National Guard presence can be expected at any further protests.
 Police measures have, at times, included the use of rubber bullets and/or pepper spray to disperse crowds.

-New Zealanders in the United States are advised to avoid areas where protest activity may occur.
+New Zealanders in the United States are advised to avoid areas where political rallies or protest activity may occur.
 We recommend monitoring local media to stay up to date with developments and following any instructions issued by the local authorities, including curfews.
+If you find yourself in an area of protest/political activity or civil unrest, you should leave the area if it is safe to do so or remain indoors until the situation improves.

 New Zealand Embassy, Washington DC +1 202 328 4800